9 Reasons Your Dachshund is Peeing in the House

 Especially if its something that started happening suddenly when it was never a problem before.

 There can be several causes – some that have simple, quick-acting solutions and some that are behavioral and will take some time to correct with training.

 But don’t give up.
-There is a solution that will get your Dachshund to stop peeing on the floor eventually.
+There is a solution that will get your Dachshund to stop peeing in the house eventually.
 You just have to figure out what it is.

 In the meantime, try not to scold your Dachshund or get frustrated.

 Your Dachshund can sense your emotions and doign either can make the issue worse, not better.